 For 32 years Elizabeth was a lawyer specialising in property, commercial and construction transactions.
 As a senior partner in Australia’s largest Tier One law firm, she was also a Canberra Chair of Partners and a member of the firm’s International Partnership Board for many years.
 Both during and after private practice, Elizabeth established a strong reputation as a highly motivated and effective board member, performing both chair and non-executive director roles for government-owned corporations, commercial partnerships, advisory bodies and not-for-profit organisations.

-Since 2014, Elizabeth has been a director of the Space Environment Research Centre Limited (SERC), a Commonwealth Research Centre dedicated to clearing Earth’s inner atmosphere of “space junk” that threatens satellites vital to global communications.
-With SERC, she has performed strategic roles as Chair of its Risk Management Committee, the Contracts and Licences Committee, and a member of its Committees for Nominations and Remunerations and Audit.
-As well as her managerial talents and expertise, Elizabeth brings to SmartCrete a shared commitment to the betterment of our environment, for the benefit of current and future generations
+Elizabeth was a director of the Space Environment Research Centre Limited (SERC), a Commonwealth Research Centre dedicated to clearing Earth’s inner atmosphere of “space junk” that threatens satellites vital to global communications, from its inception in 2014 until its successful completion in 2021.
+With SERC, she performed strategic roles as Chair of its Risk Management Committee, the Contracts and Licences Committee, and as a member of its Committees for Nominations and Remunerations and Audit.
+As well as her managerial talents and expertise, Elizabeth brings to SmartCrete a shared commitment to the betterment of our environment, for the benefit of current and future generations.